realworldocaml/book/en/compiler-output-formats.md

 Error: Syntax error
 ```

+The line number in the error points to the end of the `add_and_print` function,
-The real error is at the end of the *first* function definition though.
+but the actual error is at the end of the *first* function definition.
 There's
-an extra semicolon at the end of the first function definition that causes the second
+an extra semicolon at the end of the first function definition that causes the
-definition to become part of the first `let` binding.
+second definition to become part of the first `let` binding.
+This eventually
+results in a syntax error in the second function.

+This sort of bug due to a single errant character can be hard to spot in a
-Luckily, there's a great tool available in OPAM called `ocp-indent` which
+large body of code.
+Luckily, there's a great tool available in OPAM called
-applies a standard set of indenting rules to your source code.
-This not only
+`ocp-indent` that applies structured indenting rules to your source code.
+This
-beautifies your code layout, but it also makes some syntax errors much more
+not only beautifies your code layout, but it also works with partially complete
+code and makes some syntax errors much more obvious.

-obvious.
-For instance, let's run the erronous file through `ocp-indent`:
+Let's run our erronous file through `ocp-indent` and see how it processes it.

 ```console
 $ opam install ocp-indent